alx242/simplexmldsig/README.markdown

 ##Why another format?
-Simply because none of the available formats was good enough for what its creator needed it for.
+Simply because none of the available formats was good enough for what its creators needed it for.

 ##Design goals:
 -    Human-readable, *Web-friendly* format;